 This is the only visa the UK offers for adult parents or grandparents.
 An Adult Dependent Relative visa entitles the holder to live in the UK indefinitely.
 It entitles the holder to access public funds and to use the National Health Service.
 The Adult Dependent Relative visa is not called a “parent visa” because eligibility requires more than parenthood; there has to be an element of dependence on the sponsor.
 Generally, if you see a reference to a “parent visa”, this refers to the parent of a child under the age of 18 and is an entirely different type of visa.

-Skilled Workers and students cannot act as sponsors.
+Skilled Worker and Student visa holders cannot act as sponsors.
 They must first obtain indefinite leave to remain.

 The applicant must be related to the sponsor in one of the following ways: